-There are so many strains of these good bacteria, all with different functions and benefits.
-For the purpose of this article here, these good bacteria can be roughly divided into two groups: the first one are those that linger after being eaten; they take up residence, reproduce and ‘colonize’ in our gastrointestinal tract (GIT).
-Here they do useful things like by protecting the GIT lining, helping digestion and supporting immunity.
-These are the bacteria hardest hit by antibiotics and this is why it is so important to replenish your GIT during or after a course of antibiotics.
+There are so many strains of these good bacteria, all with different functions and benefits. it can be divided into two groups, the first type of good bacteria linger after being eaten and take up residence, reproduce, and colonise in our gastrointestinal tract (GIT); they do useful things like by protecting the GIT lining, helping digestion and supporting immunity.
+These are the bacteria hardest hit by antibiotics, which is why it is important to replenish your GIT during or after a course of antibiotics.